WRF Physics¶

 sf_surface_physics = 7

-Two-layer scheme with vegetation and sub-grid tiling; provides realistic ground temperature, soil moisture, and surface sensible and latent heat fluxes in mesoscale meteorological models.
-The PX LSM is based on the ISBA model (Noilhan and Planton, 1989), and includes a 2-layer force-restore soil temperature and moisture model.
-The top layer is 1 cm thick, and the lower layer is 99 cm.
-Grid aggregate vegetation and soil parameters are derived from fractional coverage of land use categories and soil texture types.
-Two indirect nudging schemes correct biases in 2-m air temperature and moisture by dynamic adjustment of soil moisture (Pleim and Xiu, 2003) and deep soil temperature (Pleim and Gilliam, 2009).
+A two-layer scheme based on the ISBA model (Noilhan and Planton, 1989) that includes vegetation and sub-grid tiling, and provides realistic ground temperature, soil moisture, and surface sensible and latent heat fluxes in mesoscale models.
+It includes a 2-layer force-restore soil temperature and moisture model (1 cm thick top layer, 99 cm bottom layer).
+It derives grid aggregate vegetation and soil parameters from fractional coverage of land use categories and soil texture types.
+Two indirect nudging schemes correct 2-m air temperature and moisture biases by adjusting soil moisture (Pleim and Xiu, 2003) and deep soil temperature (Pleim and Gilliam, 2009).

 Note